Online Middle School Program

-WIVA students in grades 6–8 take courses in all core subjects—English, math, science, history, and art—as well as self-guided elective courses in world languages or music.
+WIVA students in grades 6–8 take teacher-instructed courses in all core subjects - English, math, science, and history.
+Art is a self-directed course for all students.
+Elective courses in world languages or music are offered dependent upon age and readiness.
 Coursework is a mix of online and hands-on work, which caters to a wide variety of learning styles.
-Easy-to-use online planning and progress tools keep you and your student on track.
+Formative and summative work are a part of each core subject, and easy-to-use online planning and progress tools keep you and your student on track.

 Work Completion Expectation

-Middle School is a semester-based approach where students are required to earn a passing grade of 60% or above on their assignments and online lessons.
+Middle School is a semester-based approach where students are required to earn a passing grade of 60% or above on their graded work.
 Due dates are assigned to lessons to encourage consistent, steady progress for academic success.
-Attending teacher-led, direct-instruction, online synchronous “ClassConnect” sessions, along with completing coursework, will also assist with student success.
+Attending teacher-led, direct-instruction, online synchronous “ClassConnect” sessions, along with completing coursework, is a required component of student success.
 Middle school teachers will work with families to ensure students are progressing academically as expected.
 To achieve success, it’s in the student’s best interest to follow the pacing schedule that’s assigned for each course.

 Middle School is a time when students become more independent, taking on more responsibility and ownership for their learning.
 A parent (or other responsible adult) serves as a "Learning Coach" to the child.
 Parent/Learning Coach involvement is critical for student success, as middle school students continue to build their organization and time-management skills.
 Teachers set the pace of instruction, but the Learning Coach helps students stay on track.